Start, Stop, and Restart Services in Linux using 3 Effective Ways

 starting service using init scripts

-How to Stop Services in Linux
+How to Stop Service Linux

 1. Using systemctl